Leo de Castro: Early career

 Leo de Castro was born as Kiwi Leo de Castro Kino in Benneydale, King Country, New Zealand.
 He was named after the doctor who delivered him.
 In 1966, with his family, he moved to Auckland where he started his career in the local club scene.
 During 1968, for six months, he was the lead singer of Dallas Four and was noted to have a "soul style about his singing".

-De Castro relocated to Sydney in 1969 and joined The Browns, alongside Ray Arnott on drums (ex-Chelsea Set), Ronnie Peel on bass guitar (The Missing Links, The Pleazers, Rockwell T. James and the Rhythm Aces, The La De Das) and Les Stacpool on guitar (Chessmen, Merv Benton and the Tamlas).
+De Castro relocated to Sydney in 1969 and joined The Browns, alongside Ray Arnott on drums (ex-Chelsea Set), Ronnie Peel on bass guitar (The Missing Links, The Pleazers, Rockwell T. James and the Rhythm Aces, the La De Da's) and Les Stacpool on guitar (Chessmen, Merv Benton and the Tamlas).
 The Browns also backed Bernadette O'Neill, another singer, and were alternately billed as Leo and The Browns or Bernadette and The Browns.
 Later that year, De Castro formed Leo and Friends with John Capek on piano, Rob MacKenzie on guitar (MacKenzie Theory), Kevin Murphy on drums (ex-Wild Cherries) and Jeremy Noone on saxophone (Sons of the Vegetal Mother).
 The group disbanded early in the following year.

 During that time he stayed briefly with Melbourne rock promoter Michael Browning, who would go on to manage AC/DC.
 Browning wrote in his memoirs that de Castro was "probably the most electrifying vocalist I've ever heard", but also noted his erratic behaviour.
 De Castro also appeared at the 1970 Ourimbah "Pilgrimage for Pop", Australia's first rock festival, and was included in the 2012 film Once Around the Sun, a psychedelic movie about the event.